Breadcrumb

 )

-- Contains the breadcrumb items in sequential order.
+- Holds breadcrumb items in sequential order

-- Represents the hierarchical structure of the page.
+- Shows hierarchical structure of the page

 - Items (